-Element 3.1: Entities are to document and implement their process(es) to authorize the use of Removable Media.
+Element Section 3.1: Entities are to document and implement their process(es) to authorize the use of Removable Media.
 The Removable Media may be listed individually or by type.

 - Document the user(s), individually or by group/role, allowed to use the Removable Media.
 This can be done by listing a specific person, department, or job function.
-These user(s) must have authorized electronic access to the applicable system in accordance with CIP-004. - Locations where the Removable Media may be used.
+Authorization includes vendors and the entity's personnel.
+Caution: consider whether These-these user(s) must have authorized electronic access to the applicable system in accordance with CIP-004. - Locations where the Removable Media may be used.
 This can be done by listing a specific location or a group/role of locations.

-Element 3.2: Entities are to document and implement their process(es) to mitigate malicious code through the use of scanning the Removable Media before it is connected to a BES Cyber Asset.
-The scanning is expected to occur from a system that is not part of the BES Cyber System to reduce the risk of propagating malicious code into the BES Cyber System network or onto one of the BES Cyber Assets.
+Element Section 3.2: Entities are to document and implement their process(es) to mitigate the introduction of malicious code through the use of one or more method(s) to detect malicious code on scanning the Removable Media before it is connected to a BES Cyber Asset.
+When using the method(s) to detect malicious code, it The scanning is expected to occur from a system that is not part of the BES Cyber System to reduce the risk of propagating malicious code into the BES Cyber System network or onto one of the BES Cyber Assets.
 If malicious code is discovered, it must be removed or mitigated to prevent it from being introduced into the BES Cyber Asset or BES Cyber System.
 Entities should also consider whether the detected malicious code is a Cyber Security Incident.
+Frequency and timing of the methods used to detect malicious code were intentionally excluded from the requirement because there are multiple timing scenarios that can be incorporated into a plan to mitigate the risk of malicious code.
+The entities must use the method(s) to detect malicious code on Removable Media before it is connected to the BES Cyber Asset.
+The timing dictated and documented in the entity's plan should reduce the risk of introducing malicious code to the BES Cyber Asset or Protected Cyber Asset.